interlock-network/knowbot/README.md

 The temptation is to mirror bash, quite painfully so, using flags to specify correlatives / else.
 IE:

-kb-find <name>   -> return list of all matching files in kb kb-find --who <name>   -> return list of all matching who files kb-find --what <name>   -> ...
+kb find <name>   -> return list of all matching files in kb kb find who <name>   -> return list of all matching who files kb find what <name>   -> ...

+kb cat <what/filename.md>   -> return contents of _filename.md_ from _what_

-kb-ls   -> return list of all correlatives kb-ls --who   -> return "who" correlative files kb-ls --what   -> ...
+kb ls   -> return list of all correlatives kb ls who   -> return "who" correlative files kb ls what   -> ... kb ls | grep <string>   -> return all .md files with string in name kb ls what | grep <string>   -> return all .md files from _what_ with string in name

-kb-grep <string>   -> return all instances of string kb-grep --who <string>   -> return all instances of string in "who" kb-grep --what <string>   -> ...
+kb grep <string>   -> return all instances of string kb grep who <string>   -> return all instances of string in "who" kb grep what <string>   -> ...

-kb-help   -> return basically a simple man page kb-<command> --help   -> return help for specific command .
+kb help   -> return basically a simple man page kb <command> help   -> return help for specific command .
 .
 .